CaptTatsu/BSLShadersLang/README.md

 - Vietnamese (vi_VN by godkyo98)
 - Simplified Chinese (zh_CN by kaniol-lck, TerraceCN, AIDA64S, hikali8, YuanXiQWQ)
 - Traditional Chinese (zh_TW by DLAfvr, YuanXiQWQ)

 ## Installation
 - Click the green button named `Code`, then press Download ZIP.
 - Open the downloaded zip, then open the `BSLShadersLang-main` directory.
 - Open the shaderpack zip, then open the `shaders` directory.
 - Drag the lang folder from BSLShadersLang zip to the shaderpack's zip.
 - Change your language from `Options > Language`, then reload the shaderpack.
-- Open the shaders option menu to check whether the language file installed or not.
+- Open the shader options menu to check whether the language file is installed or not.

 ## Contribution
 I'm always open for anyone's contribution on adding more translations for BSL Shaders, credits will be given.
 Any language can be contributed by any amount of contributor, and I'm currently not accepting work in progress (WIP) files.